Lee Zeldin: New York State Senate (2011–2014)

-In 2010 Zeldin ran in the New York State Senate's 3rd district, challenging Democratic incumbent Brian X. Foley.
+In 2010, Zeldin ran in the New York State Senate's 3rd District, challenging Democratic incumbent Brian X. Foley.
 Zeldin defeated Foley with 57% of the vote.
 Zeldin was reelected in 2012, defeating Democrat Francis Genco with 56% of the vote.

-In January 2011, a bill co-sponsored by Zeldin that provided for a 2% property tax cap became law.
+In January 2011, a bill co-sponsored by Zeldin that provided for a 2% property tax cap to become law.

 In June 2011, Zeldin voted against the Marriage Equality Act, which the Senate passed 33–29.
 Governor Andrew Cuomo signed the bill into law.
 In a statement after the bill passed, Zeldin said: "It is my belief that marriage should be defined as between a man and a woman."

 In December 2011, Zeldin supported a $250 million cut to the MTA payroll tax.

 In March 2012, Zeldin helped to create the PFC Joseph Dwyer PTSD Peer-to-Peer Veterans Support program; funding for the program was included in the 2012–13 New York State Budget.

-Zeldin did not vote on the NY SAFE Act, a gun control bill that passed the New York State Senate on January 14, 2013, and later became law.
-He missed the vote because he was in Virginia on Army Reserve duty.
-In a statement released to the press after the vote, he said he would have voted against the measure.

 In February 2014, Zeldin introduced a bill that sought to halt implementation of the Common Core curriculum for three years.

 In March 2014, Zeldin voted against the New York Dream Act, which would allow undocumented students who meet in-state tuition requirements to obtain financial aid to study at the university level.